UnOSdev/AdbController/README.md

   Install '.apk' package from 'apks' folder: 'install'

-The script absolutely does not need superuser or root rights.
+The program absolutely does not need superuser or root rights.
 The only thing you need is to enable USB debugging on you'r android phone.

 Ubayda